jmleglise/beachfront-vacation-home-rental/src/content/booknow/english/-index.md

 <h2> Terms and Conditions: </h2>
 The house is rented for a maximum of 8 people.
 Weekly rentals only during HS and school holidays, from Sunday to Sunday.

-- High Season - June, July, August, September: €1500 including tax per week
+- High Season - June, July, August, September: €2200 including tax per week
-- Low Season - French School holidays: €1300 including tax per week
+- Low Season - French School holidays: €1400 including tax per week
 - Low Season - Outside French school holidays:
     - €1000 including tax per week
     - €700 including tax for a 4-night stay (or less).

 The rate includes charges for normal usage, and all taxes.

-Cleaning fee: €150. each week.
+Cleaning fee: €120. each week.
-Linen package: €200 each week. for sheets, towels, and kitchen towels.
+Linen package on demand: (Ex €25 per bed).

 - Deposit: 30% at booking, then 100% 20 days before arrival.